bwt-dev/bwt/README.md

 ## Setting up bwt

-Get yourself a synced Bitcoin Core node (v0.19 is recommended, v0.17 is sufficient. `txindex` is not required) and install bwt using one of the methods below.
+Get yourself a synced Bitcoin Core node (v0.19 is recommended, v0.17 is sufficient. `txindex` is not required, pruning [is supported](#pruning)) and install bwt using one of the methods below.

 ### Installation